rehierl/node-tree-outliner/about-sequences.md

 end
 ```

-A sequence of nodes is said to be **a sequence of subsequent nodes**, if any
+A sequence of nodes is said to be **a sequence of (merely) subsequent nodes**,
-node within that sequence is subsequent to any of its predecessors.
+if any node within that sequence is subsequent to its predecessor.

 A sequence of nodes is said to be **a sequence of directly subsequent nodes**,
-if any node within that sequence is directly subsequent to its immediate
+if any node within that sequence is directly subsequent to its predecessor.
-predecessor.

 Consequently, the node sequence of a document is a sequence of directly
 subsequent nodes.
-The same applies to all the subsequences of a node sequence.
+The same obviously applies to all the subsequences of a node
+sequence.

-Also, any sequence of (merely) subsequent nodes may contain subsequences that
+Also, any sequence of subsequent nodes may contain subsequences that are directly
-are directly subsequent (i.e. if a sequences is itself not directly subsequent,
+subsequent (i.e. if a sequences is itself not directly subsequent, then portions
-then portions of that sequence may still be directly subsequent).
+of such a sequence may still be directly subsequent).

 <!-- ======================================================================= -->
 ## Section